websockets/ws/doc/ws.md

     in response to a ping.
 Defaults to `true`.
   - `allowSynchronousEvents` {Boolean} Specifies whether any of the `'message'`, `'ping'`, and `'pong'` events can be emitted multiple times in the same tick.
-To improve compatibility with the WHATWG standard, the default value is `false`.
-Setting it to `true` improves performance slightly.
+Defaults to `true`.
+Setting it to `false` improves compatibility with the WHATWG standardbut may negatively impact performance.
   - `backlog` {Number} The maximum length of the queue of pending connections.
   - `clientTracking` {Boolean} Specifies whether or not to track clients.
   - `handleProtocols` {Function} A function which can be used to handle the